hariuserx/DecentEdge/README.md

-# DecentEdge/LiftPlace
+# DecentEdge
-LiftPlace implementation and evaluation modules
+DecentEdge implementation and evaluation modules

 The complete evaluation data is present in `Evaluations.xlsx`

 ## Project Setup
-For the Liftplace off chain component, we need an SGX enabled machine.
+For the DecentEdge off chain component, we need an SGX enabled machine.

 Install the OpenEnclave SDK following the guide https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/README.md and make sure that you are able to run a sample project from https://github.com/openenclave/openenclave/blob/master/samples/helloworld/README.md